CQCL/hugr/DEVELOPMENT.md

 ## :shipit: Releasing new versions

-We use automation to bump the version number and generate changelog entries based on the conventional commits labels.
-Release PRs get created automatically for each lib when new changes are merged into the `main` branch.
-Once the PR is approved by someone in the release team and it gets merged, the new library version gets published in PyPI or crates.io.
+We use automation to bump the version number and generate changelog entries based on the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) labels.
+Release PRs are created automatically for each package when new changes are merged into the `main` branch.
+Once the PR is approved by someone in the release team and is merged, the new package is published on PyPI or crates.io as appropriate.

 The changelog can be manually edited before merging the release PR.
 Note however that modifying the diff before other changes are merged will cause the